 What this president needs -- what any president needs -- is a partner in Congress.
 I hope at least some of the focus in the upcoming election will swing in that direction.

-It might be a good idea for we voters to limit to one term all those tea party and other rigid ideologues, regardless of party, and replace them with legislators interested in governing
+It might be a good idea for we voters to limit to one term all those tea party and other rigid ideologues, regardless of party, and replace them with legislators interested in governing the country jointly with their fellow legislators.

 CHARLES I. FRANCIS